craftr-build/craftr-build-4.x/doc/package.md

     "lib.cxx.curl": "1.3 - 1.8"  // any version between 1.3.0 and 1.8.0
     "lib.cxx.curl": "2.x.2"      // major and patch version 2, but any minor version

+Note that Craftr will refuse to load modules with `load_module()` that are not listed in the manifest `dependencies`!

 > __Important__: Keep in mind that the version number defined in the
 > `dependencies` are the version numbers of Craftr packages, not necessarily
 > the version of the actual library that can be used with it.